 An umbrella pine first spoke to me in a come-hither voice at Planting Fields Arboretum in Oyster Bay, Long Island, a place I’d visited a lot as a teenager that happily became part of my “beat” as garden editor of Long Island-based “Newsday” newspaper.

 Its needles are arranged in whorls, like the spokes in an umbrella, hence the name (see detail photo).
 And there’s something else attention-grabbing about the foliage: Visitors to the garden often come to find me to ask about the “tree over there with the plastic-looking needles,” since they’re so thick and lustrous.
 (Technically, it also has another kind of leaf, the tiny scale leaves on the stems, but nobody notices those, at least not at first.)

 That’s the umbrella pine, I say, and it’s not actually a pine at all.

 It’s an ancient thing, and like Ginkgo has been around since dinosaur times, also forming the solitary species in its genus and family.
 Other odd bits: The umbrella pine’s cones take nearly two years to size up after pollination.
-When experts come here and see how many my tree bears, they always tell me that last fact, to make sure I am properly impressed.
+When expert visitors come here during Open Days and happen to see how many my tree bears, they always tell me that last fact, to make sure I am properly impressed.

 Umbrella pines hail from cloud forests in Japan, where rainfall and humidity are both high, so don’t expect Sciadopitys to cooperate with drought.
 Baby it in the first year or two after transplanting, in particular.
 If you want to grow one in the warmer end of its range (Zones 5 to 7 or 8), protection from the midday sun would be appreciated.
 Oh, and one more “expert” tip: Skip the stupid moving-van caper I somehow got away with.